Monsido/activerecord-native_db_types_override/README.md

 ### Usage

-In your config/environment.rb or environment specfic configuration, you may specify one or more options in the config hash that will be merged into the default types.
+After the call to `NameOfYourApp::Application.initialize!` in your config/environment.rb or an environment specific configuration, you may specify one or more options in the config hash that will be merged into the default types.
 The act of configuring does the hash merge/activation of changes.

 #### PostgreSQL